brittanyrhmf/unit_1-2021/README.md

 ## Proposed Solution

+I chose a Multiple Choice Quiz game (with 3 answers choices: a, b or c) to limit the amount of typing errors from the players that might affect the score counts compared to a normal quiz game where the user has to type their direct answers.
+In my opinion, the game is appropriate for users 12+ as the questions and answers are straight forward and with a limited choice of answers.
+I chose this game because it is intelectual and can help in the development of general knowledge.
+The additional facts that are added at the end of each questions may also teach something new to the players.
+Moreover, it is multiplayer so 2 friends can play together and see which one of them knows the most random facts.

 ## Success Criteria
 1. The game has to be entirely text-based.
 2. The game must record the time played.